-When an insurance company denies your car accident claim, you should fight back.
-It’s up to you to take action following an initial denial.
+When an insurance company refuses to pay your car accident claim, you should fight back.
+It’s up to you to take action following an initial denial or refusal by the insurance company.
 By the time a claim investigator formally refuses to pay for your bodily injury and/or property damages, he or she has already gathered enough evidence to support a denial position in court.
-The investigator may be open to negotiation eventually, but he or she will likely do nothing more until you take action.
-Once the investigator formalizes your liability denial, he or she may expect you to simply give up and go away.
+The insurance investigator may be open to negotiation eventually, but they will likely do nothing more until you take action.
+Once the investigator formalizes your liability denial, they may expect you to simply give up and go away.

 When an insurance company denies a claim, anger is often an injured person’s go-to response.
 Anger is a reasonable gut reaction when you learn that an insurance company won’t pay for your injuries, but it doesn’t usually help reverse the decision.
 Insurance companies regularly deny claims.
 They’re used to anger, rants, and threats of future legal action.

 Claims personnel prefer to avoid angry reactions, but such reactions rarely inspire them to change their position once they’ve made up their minds.
 Even the inexperienced adjusters recognize that you’re not serious about fighting back until you take the appropriate legal steps to recover your damages.